 Symptoms of infections

 If you develop any symptoms of infections, such as trouble breathing, fever, cough, or decreased energy, talk with your doctor.
-They’ll be able to help determine if your infection is serious and whether you should keep taking Calquence.
+They’ll be able to determine whether your infection is serious and whether you should keep taking Calquence.
 In some cases, they may decrease your dose or have you stop taking the medication until your infection gets better.

 Major bleeding

-SLL is considered a type of CLL, and Calquence was approved to treat SLL based on the results of studies of people with CLL.
+Note that SLL is considered a type of CLL, and Calquence was approved to treat SLL based on the results of studies of people with CLL.
 The rates of bleeding in people who took Calquence for SLL are expected to be similar to those in people who took the drug in the CLL studies.

 Calquence and blood thinners

-Taking Calquence along with medications to help prevent blood clots may also increase your risk for major bleeding.
-In clinical trials of people with MCL, CLL, or SLL, researchers found the following:
+Taking Calquence along with medications to help prevent blood clots may also increase your risk of major bleeding.
+In clinical trials of Calquence, people who took Calquence and a blood thinning medication had a slightly higher risk of serious bleeding compared with people who took Calquence alone.

 If you have any symptoms of bleeding while using Calquence, see a doctor right away.
 These symptoms include blood in your stool or vomiting blood.
 They can indicate serious bleeding and may be an emergency.